 To get agreement to your Terms and Conditions, use an "I Agree" checkbox like this one to get clear records of consent:

-Consumers are adventurous when it comes to trying new products which makes this a great time to run subscription services.
+Consumers are adventurous when it comes to trying new products, which makes this a great time to run subscription services.
 While most of your users will be enthusiastic participants, there is always a chance of one who will attempt to receive items without paying for them or look for a chance to infringe on a new product.

 Your T&C protects you from those possibilities and gives you the enforcement power to remove unsavory customers.
 Include these provisions in that agreement and you will enjoy a successful and profitable subscription service.

-Make sure to display your Terms and Conditions agreement in a way that it's always easy to find and read when your users wish to.
+Include all relevant information in your Terms agreement, and make sure to display your Terms and Conditions agreement in a way that it's always easy to find and read when your users wish to.

 Comprehensive compliance starts with a Privacy Policy.